Walkthrough

 }

-Looking at the register message handlers, we can see that this should have called HandleSetSuitOccupant which would have logged Handling SET_SUIT_OCCUPANT message..
+Looking at the registered message handlers, we can see that this should have called HandleSetSuitOccupant which would have logged Handling SET_SUIT_OCCUPANT message..
 So it seems like this callback was corrupted somehow and ran some non-code data.

 We can see where the call was with: